 A new project realized in December 2017, the Vitrosearch database offers a glimpse of the precious artworks kept at the Vitromusée and elsewhere in Switzerland.

-Situated above Vevey in Canton Fribourg, getting to Romont involves some car or rail travel but direct trains arrive and depart hourly from and to Geneva and along the way the views of Lake Geneva and the rolling agricultural landscape make the trip worthwhile in its own right, as does a stroll around the Castle ramparts.
+Situated above Vevey in Canton Fribourg, getting to Romont involves some car or rail travel but regular trains arrive and depart from and to Geneva and along the way the views of Lake Geneva and the rolling agricultural landscape make the trip worthwhile in its own right, as does a stroll around the Castle ramparts.

 The Old Town of Romont, accessible from the station by a 10-to-15 minute uphill walk (take it slowly in the summer) has kept its charming Medieval buildings whose gardens can be seen from the castle ramparts.